 The second-oldest Sephardic synagogue still in use worldwide.
 The Republic offered refuge to Jews expelled from Spain — with freedom of worship, property rights, and trading privileges.

 Tap "Start Walking Tour" and allow location access.
-The map shows all 30 narration points across the Old Town and beyond.
+The map shows all 30 narration points.

 Follow the suggested route or explore freely.
 GPS tracks your position.
-When you reach a site, the narration plays automatically.
+Reach a site and the narration plays automatically.

 Each narration connects what you can see to the Republic that built it — the diplomacy, the architecture, the survival.
 History on the ground where it happened.